-Prior to commencement of surveys for any newbuilding project, the Society is to discuss with the shipbuilder at a kick-off meeting the items listed in Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Classification of Ships as far as applicable.
+Prior to commencement of surveys for any newbuilding project, the Society is to discuss with the shipbuilder at a kickoff meeting the items listed in Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Classification of Ships as far as applicable.
 The purpose of the meeting is to review and agree how the list of specific activities shown in Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Classification of Ships as far as applicable is to be addressed.
 The meeting is to take into account the shipbuilder's construction facilities and yacht type, including the list of proposed subcontractors.
 A record of the meeting is to be made, based on the contents of Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Classification of Ships as far as applicable.
-Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Classification of Ships as far as applicable itself can be used as the record with comments made in the appropriate column.
-If the Society has appointed a Surveyor for a specific newbuilding project then this Surveyor is to attend the kick-off meeting.
+Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Classification of Ships as far as applicable.
+Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Classification of Ships as far as applicable.
+Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Classification of Ships as far as applicable.
+Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Classification of Ships as far as applicable.
+Tab 1 of Pt A, Ch 3, Sec 1 of Tasneef Rules for the Society has appointed a Surveyor for a specific newbuilding project then this Surveyor is to attend the kick-off meeting.
 The builder asked to should agree to undertake ad hoc investigations during construction where areas of concern arise and to keep the Society advised of the progress of any such investigation.
 Whenever an investigation is undertaken, the builder is to be requested, in principle, to agree to suspend relevant construction activities if warranted by the severity of the problem.